CPD - Frequently Asked Questions

 guidance on supporting information for appraisal and

-involving your psychiatry peers in the development of your CPD may
+programme and involving your psychiatry peers in the development of

-provide the best evidence possible for appraisers and responsible
+your CPD may provide the best possible evidence for appraisers and

 I eligible to register?

-those in the following grades of membership: Member, Fellow,
+benefit for those in the following grades of membership: Member,

 I am in training, do I need to be in good standing for